 It is hoped that, once the site is occupied other homes [currently occupied by the people moving in], could then be redeveloped or upgraded for younger people and families enabling them in turn to live affordably in established communities within the City.

 This site will be fully considered if a current study confirms that it is no longer required for parking.
 The proposal is to create a “biophilic” design that will be a combination of high quality affordable (probably council owned) and market housing as well as other uses that would benefit the City.
 Examples, include flexible space for the NHS or a communty café.

 This could be an exciting and innovative scheme which becomes an attraction in its own right.
 There is potential to sensitively encourage regeneration of the wider neighbourhood and highlight the centuries old Antelope Chequer.

 A biophilic development would be one of the first in England.
 It would help trial a contemporary response to living sustainably in the City.

 The aim of this consultation is to ensure we understand residents and other stakeholder views on these sites so that the Neighbourhood Plan can take account of these.
 If the sites proceed there would be more detailed planning led consultations next year.

-There will be face to face consultations on the Market Place on Saturday 11 September and Saturday 2 October.
-We will also be available at the Salisbury Transition City People in the Park event on 18 Sep 2021 ready to discuss the ideas for the sites with you.
+There were face to face consultations on the Market Place on Saturday 11 September and Saturday 2 October.
+They were also available at the Salisbury Transition City People in the Park event on 18 Sep 2021 ready to discuss the ideas for the sites with you.

-In October there will also be local consultations for each site involving residents and other stakeholders.
+In October there was also local consultations for each site involving residents and other stakeholders.